Kid-Seven-7/Cpp_Rush_00/README.md

 # The first Rush of the C++ bootcamp

-> A retro style shoot 'em up'.
+> A retro style 'shoot em up'.
 >
 > A kin to Atari games, created using the ncurses library.
 >